NASA tracks down possible cause of debilitating Hubble Space Telescope glitch

-The Hubble Space Telescope is one of NASA's most beloved projects.
-After over 30 years in service, it's now facing one of its greatest challenges, as a technical glitch has left it in safe mode for over a month.
-On Wednesday, NASA said it may have tracked down the source of the issue.
+The Hubble Space Telescope, one of NASA's most beloved projects, is facing one of its greatest challenges.
+A technical glitch has left it in safe mode for over a month, and on Wednesday, NASA said it may have tracked down the source of the issue.

 As with the payload computer, the PCU is part of Hubble's Science Instrument Command and Data Handling unit.
 The PCU is responsible for supplying a constant and steady source of electricity to the computer and its memory.
 Herein lies the possible problem.